Afsaneh-Karami/Python/Ping Pong Game/README.md

     y= Racket_Right.ycor()
     y=y-40
     Racket_Right.sety(y)
-9. The key connection that is related to the functions defined in step 8:
+9. Associating keyboard letters to the rackets' movement functions that are defined in step 8:
 * screen.listen()
 * screen.onkeypress(Racketup_L,"s")
 * screen.onkeypress(RacketDown_L,"d")
 * screen.onkeypress(Racketup_R,"k")
 * screen.onkeypress(RacketDown_R,"l")
 * Ball.penup()
-Note: With listen() set focus on TurtleScreen in order to collect key-events.
+Note: The function listen() listens to the keyboard-events.
 Dummy arguments are provided in order to be able to pass listen() to the onclick method.
-Note: turtle.onkeyrelease(fun, key) related a function to a key, so when you press that key related function applies.
+Note: turtle.onkeyrelease(fun, key) connects a function to a key, so we presse the associated key, then the function is applied.
 Note: Ball.penup() is used to deactivate the drawing of a turtle ball.
 10. The main program that controls the movement of the ball:
 * while True:<br />

     # First part
-    * In the first part screen updates and the start movement of the ball defines. screen.update()<br />
+    * In the first part, the screen is updated and the starting position and movement of the ball are defined. screen.update()<br />
     Ball.setx(Ball.xcor()+Ball.dx)<br />
     Ball.sety(Ball.ycor()+Ball.dy)<br />

     # Second part
-    * In the second part when the score of one player reaches the num (Max score for winning) the game end and the winner is defined on score board. if (score1==num or score2==num):<br />
+    * In the second part, when the score of one player reaches the num (Max score for winning), the game ends and the winner is announced on the scoring board. if (score1==num or score2==num):<br />
         if score1==num:<br />
             winner.write("Player 1 win the game", align="center",font=("Arial", 20 ))<br />